 A water heating system is also essential and this will need something between $15,000 – $40,000.

-A soap machine which will not cost less than $500.
+A soap machine that will not cost less than $500.

 Customers will need laundry carts to easily carry their laundry and each cart will cost between $50 – $75.